NeuralEnsemble/neurotune/README.md

 # Neurotune

-This package provides Neurotune, a package for optimizing electical models of excitable cells.
+This package provides **Neurotune**, a package for optimizing electical models of excitable cells.

 **This package was originally developed by [Mike Vella](https://github.com/vellamike).
 This has been updated by [Padraig Gleeson](https://github.com/pgleeson) and others (and moved to [NeuralEnsemble](https://github.com/NeuralEnsemble)) to continue development of [pyelectro](https://github.com/NeuralEnsemble/pyelectro) and [Neurotune](https://github.com/NeuralEnsemble/neurotune) for use in [OpenWorm](http://www.openworm.org/), [Open Source Brain](http://opensourcebrain.org/) and other projects**